-5/9/2019 18.16.140 Tax Reporting.
-Upon adoption, the applicant All County timber harvest permit applications, including shall be responsible for tax danger tree permit applications, shall include forest excise reporting, and this requirement is tax reporting requirements and reference requirements for reflected here. the landowner or timber owner to contact the Washington State Department of Revenue to obtain a Forest Tax Reporting Account number at 1-800-548-8829.(Repealed) Editor's Note: Former Section 18.16.140, "Review- by engineer," was repealed by Section 13 of Ord.
+5/9/2019 1 18.16.140 Tax Reporting.
+Upon adoption, the applicant All County timber harvest permit applications, including shall be responsible for tax danger tree permit applications, shall include forest excise reporting, and this requirement is tax reporting requirements and reference requirements for reflected here. the landowner or timber owner to contact the Washington State Department of Revenue to obtain a Forest Tax Reporting Account number at 1-800-548-8829.(Repealed) Editor's Note: Former Section 18.16.140, "Review by engineer," was repealed by Section 13 of Ord.
 290- (2002).
 This section was originally derived from Ord.
-150-A- (2000) § 14.
+150-A (2000) § 14.
 18.16.150 Timber harvest permit approval expiration.
-Approval shall be valid for two years following approval and s hall expire thoroaftor הומו כגטויפ נוופופמונפו.
-18.16.160 Appeal. as of energy of the bar have set Any person wishing to appeal the granting, denial or conditio permit or conversion option harvest plan shall follow the app ruling as set forth in the KCC Chapter 21.04 Project Permit Ap Development and Procedures Ordinance (Title 21 of this code e) and subsequent amendments.
+1 Approval shall be valid for two years following approval and shall expire thereafter.
+18.16.160 Appeal.
+Any person wishing to appeal the granting, denial or condition •• permit or conversion option harvest plan shall follow the app peal procedure for a departmental ruling as set forth in the KCC Chapter 21.04 Project Permit Ap plication Procedures Land Use and Development and Procedures Ordinance (Title 21 of this cod e) and subsequent amendments.
 18.16.170 Amendment to approved timber harvest permit.
-A timber harvest permit, which has been approved, may be a , contents and procedure for an amended application shall be 18.16.090 and 18.16.100.
-The application fee shall be per the Permit Fee Schedule (Section 21.10.010 .06.100) .
-Amended a DNRthe Department of Natural Resources on approval, if app licable .
-18.16.175 Forestry in Rural Wooded Incentive Program- The Rural Wooded Incentive development.
+A timber harvest permit, which has been approved, may be a amended by the applicant.
+The contents and procedure for an amended application shall be the same as Sections 18.16.080, 18.16.090 and 18.16.100.
+The application fee shall be per the e Kitsap County Development Permit Fee Schedule (Section 21.10.010 .06.100) .
+Amended a pplications shall be forwarded to DNRthe Department of Natural Resources on approval, if app olicable.
+18.16.175 Forestry in Rural Wooded Incentive Program The Rural Wooded Incentive development.
 Program was eliminated in 2010.
-Forestry activities in the Wooded Reserve and Permanent 5 Open Space tracts of a Rural Wooded Incentive Program- development shall be reviewed by the Department for- consistency with Washington State Department of Natural- Resources timber harvest standards.
-Forestry activities within these tracts will not be considered Class IV general- applications for conversion.
+Forestry activities in the Wooded Reserve and Permanent Open Space tracts of a Rural Wooded Incentive Program development shall be reviewed by the Department for consistency with Washington State Department of Natural Resources timber harvest standards.
+Forestry activities- within these tracts will not be considered Class IV general applications for conversion.
 18.16.180 Lifting of forest practices six-year development moratorium.
 The purpose of this section is to provide criteria and a process for lifting a forest practices six-year development moratorium under certain circumstances.
-It establishes a public notification process, with criteria and standards by which the board of county commissioners may lift a six-year development moratorium may be lifted.
+It establishes a which the board of county commissioners may lift a six-year development moratorium may be lifted.